 Atacama Desert Temperatures: Monthly Averages and Year-Round Insights

-On this page, we’ll explore Atacama Desert’s temperature statistics in detail, including day and night variations and monthly averages.
+On this page, we’ll explore temperature statistics for Atacama Desert in Antofagasta Region, Chile, including day and night variations and monthly averages.
 We’ll also compare the annual temperature to other cities in Chile.

 Monthly Temperature Averages